mobidata-bw/x2gbfs/docs/mappings/free2move_gbfs_2.3_mapping.md

 GBFS Field | Mapping
 --- | ---
-`bike_id` | `row['vid']` (NOTE: the vin is not rotated by Free2move.
-As a consequence, this feed should not be published publicly for GDBR reasons.
-The generated GBFS is, in consequence, not appropriate for unrestriced use.
-Users must handle GDPR requirements.)
+`bike_id` | `row['vid']` (NOTE: the [VIN](https://en.wikipedia.org/wiki/Vehicle_identification_number) is not rotated by Free2Move.
+As a consequence, the generated GBFS feed *should not* be published publicly to be GDPR-compliant.
+It is, in consequence, not appropriate for unrestriced use.
+Consumers must handle GDPR requirements.)
 `lat` | - `row['geoCoordinate']['latitude']`
 `lon` | - `row['geoCoordinate']['longitude']`
 `is_reserved` | `not row['freeForRental']`